2022–23 Pittsburgh Panthers men's basketball team

 The 2022–23 Pittsburgh Panthers men's basketball team represented the University of Pittsburgh during the 2022–23 NCAA Division I men's basketball season.
 The Panthers were led by fifth-year head coach Jeff Capel and played their home games at the Petersen Events Center in Pittsburgh, Pennsylvania as members of the Atlantic Coast Conference.

-The Panthers finished the season 21–10 overall and 14–6 in ACC play to finish in a three way tie for third place.
+The Panthers finished the season 24–12, 14–6 in ACC play to finish in a three-way tie for third place.
 This season marked a surprise turnaround from previous seasons; at one point, the Panthers were ranked No. 25 in the nation, their first appearance in the top-25 rankings in seven years.
-As the fifth-seeded team in the ACC tournament, they defeated thirteenth seed Georgia Tech in the Second Round, but were defeated by Duke in the Quarterfinals.
+As the No. 5 seed in the ACC tournament, they defeated Georgia Tech before losing to Duke in the quarterfinals.
 They received an at-large bid to the NCAA tournament, the Panthers' first invitation since 2016.
-As a No. 11 seed, they defeated Mississippi State in the First Four and upset No. 6 seed Iowa State in the first round, before being defeated by Xavier in the second round, bringing the Panthers' overall record to 24–12, making it Pitt's best season since 2014.
+As a No. 11 seed in the Midwest region, they defeated Mississippi State in the First Four.
+They upset Iowa State in the first round before losing to Xavier in the second round.
+This marked Pitt's best season since 2014.